Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/README.md

 # Azure Communication Administration client library for Java

-The purpose of the administration package is to allow users to administer entities for Azure resources.
-This package is for phone number administration.
+The administration package is used for managing users and tokens for Azure Communication Services.
+This package also provides capabilities for Phone Number Administration.

 Acquired phone numbers can come with many capabilities, depending on the country, number type and phone plan.
 Examples of capabilities are SMS inbound and outbound usage, PSTN inbound and outbound usage.
 Phone numbers can also be assigned to a bot via a webhook URL.